 - Though unfortunately for Bolin, Korra doesn't feel the same way.
 While she does care very much about him as a friend, her affections lie firmly with Mako, who is Not So Different from Korra.

 - It pays off better in Season 3 when Bolin meets Opal, Lin Beifong's niece, who's just as Adorkable and kind hearted as he is.

 - Korra and Asami may have different temperaments and backgrounds, but they have plenty in common as well.
-They're both prodigies (Korra with her bending, Asami with her technological skill), they both have huge responsibilities (one's the Avatar, the other the heir to a technological juggernaut), they both know what it's like to deal with having to start from the bottom again (Korra with her physical condition, Asami with rebuilding Sato Industries), both are big fan of sports (and fans of the fire ferrets even before meet Bolin and Mako), love speed (Asami in her cars, Korra running with Naga), both are fast learners (with exception of airbending, Korra learn pretty fast any bending form including metalbending, and spirit bending, meanwhile Asami can pilot and drive anything) and get pretty angry when the people they love hide things from them.
+They're both prodigies (Korra with her bending, Asami with her technological skill), they both have huge responsibilities (one's the Avatar, the other the heir to a technological juggernaut), they both know what it's like to deal with having to start from the bottom again (Korra with her physical condition, Asami with rebuilding Sato Industries), both are big fan of sports (and fans of the Fire Ferrets even before meeting Bolin and Mako), love speed (Asami in her cars, Korra running with Naga), both are fast learners (with the exception of airbending, Korra learns pretty fast any bending form, meanwhile Asami can pilot and drive anything) and get pretty angry when the people they love hide things from them.
 They are also VERY protective of their loved ones and each other.

 - Kick and Scarlet Rosetti in Kick Buttowski.

 - While they never got together, and firmly remain as Just Friends, this is the most likely reason for why Rogue was attracted to Scott in X-Men: Evolution.
 Both have dangerous, uncontrollable powers, both lived sheltered lives, and have an older sibling like dynamic with younger students.